noah44846/waskellc/docs/report/main.typ

 //- No sections (e.g. (1 +) or (+ 1))
 //- labeled fields in records
 //- operator precedence
+//- definition of operator type constructors (check for usage of operators in general)

 In short the subset of Haskell that is used in Waskell is the following:
 - Let bindings (and where bindings)